Plague is a disease that is caused by the bacterium, Yersinia

 professionals and the public, and conducting original

-Updated in October 2012, this tool was developed to be a
+This tool was developed to be a comprehensive resource for

 In recent years, the fear about terrorist attacks with biological